 Snorkeled off of Laughing Bird Caye.
 Swam with mantas, turtles, and barracudas.

 If you are driving, I would suggest Chaa Creek area (Macal River), cave tubing down Caves Branch River, Placencia area if you want a real beach, San Pedro (Ambergris Cay) for great snorkeling/diving/fishing and if you can pull it off, at least one night on an island like Long Cay (Glover's Reef Atoll) http://www.offthewallbelize.com/ to really feel like you have gotten away.
-US dollars spend well everywhere. almost 2 years ago
+US dollars spend well everywhere. over 2 years ago